saucelabs/sauce-docs/docs/testrunner-toolkit/saucectl.md

 ### `--app <string>`
 <p><small>| OPTIONAL | STRING | XCUITEST/ESPRESSO ONLY |</small></p>

-The path to a valid mobile application to test.
+The path to a valid mobile app to test.

 ---